 But the remaining bunny did not give up.
 Instead, he exerted even more effort, jumping harder and harder through the jeers of his “friends.”
 He finally made it to the top and over the ledge.
 The other bunnies were shocked and amazed that he had made it out safely.
 Once the bunny landed on the grass, the other bunnies asked why he had continued jumping even though the odds were stacked against him.

 As it turns out, the bunny was deaf.
 He did not hear the jeers and negativity of his friends.
 Instead, he interpreted their words as encouragement and their taunts as cheers.
 What might have happened if the first bunny hadn’t truly heard the words the others were shouting at him?
 Might he have made it out alive, too?

 This story serves to show us the power held in words.
 There is no cost to offer encouraging words, but discouraging words quickly break the spirit.
 As Confucius once said, “Without knowing the force of words, it is impossible to know more.”
-So when you speak to your coworkers, friends, and especially family, be sure that the words that leave your lips are uplifting and purposeful.
-There are many ways to look at a situation.
-But when constantly discouraged and yelled at, even the strongest person can fail.
-Encourage one another.
-Be someone who lifts others up, rather than someone who pushes others down.
+So when you speak to your coworkers, friends, neighbors, strangers and family, be sure that the words that leave your lips are uplifting and purposeful.
+Be someone who lifts others up and helps them to see their hidden potential.